DMilmont/RedditStockPredictions/literature_survey.md

 Sentiment analysis on social media for stock movement prediction https://www.jaist.ac.jp/~s1220203/images/thien_ESWA2015.pdf

+In addition to historical prices, the current stock market is affected by the mood of society.
+The overall social mood with respect to a given company might be one of the important variables which affect the stock price of that company.
+Nowadays, the emergence of online social networks makes available large amounts of mood data.
+Therefore, incorporating information from social media with the historical prices can improve the predictive ability of models.
+One contribution of this paper is that we propose a novel feature ‘topic-sentiment’ to improve the performance of stock market prediction.
+It is important to recognize what topics are discussed in social media and how people feel about these topics.
+The ‘topic-sentiment’ feature, which represents the sentiments of the specific topics of the company (product, service, dividend and so on), are used for prediction of stock price movement.To the best of our knowledge, this is the first research trying to extract topics and sentiments simultaneously and utilize them for stock market prediction.

 @article{nguyen2015sentiment,
   title={Sentiment analysis on social media for stock movement prediction},